bsmth/content/files/en-us/web/html/element/input/file/index.md

 This produces a similar-looking output to the previous example:

 {{EmbedLiveSample('Limiting_accepted_file_types', 650, 90)}}

-> [!NOTE]
-> You can find this example on GitHub too — see the [source code](https://github.com/mdn/learning-area/blob/main/html/forms/file-examples/file-with-accept.html), and also [see it running live](https://mdn.github.io/learning-area/html/forms/file-examples/file-with-accept.html).

 It may look similar, but if you try selecting a file with this input, you'll see that the file picker only lets you select the file types specified in the `accept` value (the exact interface differs across browsers and operating systems).